The Expendables 3: Plot

-The Expendables—led by Barney Ross and formed by Lee Christmas, Gunner Jensen, and Toll Road—extract former member Doctor Death, a knives specialist, and team medic, from a military prison during his transfer on a train.
+The Expendables—led by Barney Ross and formed by Lee Christmas, Gunner Jensen, and Toll Road—extract former member Doctor Death, a medic and knives specialist, from a dictator’s fortress prison-camp during his transfer on a train.
 They recruit Doctor Death to assist them in intercepting a shipment of bombs meant to be delivered to a warlord in Somalia.
-Arriving there, they reunite with Hale Caesar, who directs them to the drop point, where Ross is surprised to find out that the arms trader providing the bombs is Conrad Stonebanks, a former co-founder of the Expendables who went rogue and was presumed dead.
+Arriving there, they reunite with Hale Caesar, who directs them to the drop point, where Barney is surprised to find out that the arms trader providing the bombs is Conrad Stonebanks, a disgraced former co-founder of the Expendables who went rogue and was presumed dead.
 In the ensuing firefight, The Expendables kill all but Stonebanks, who shoots Caesar.
-They are forced to retreat when Stonebanks drops a glide bomb on them from his helicopter, and Caesar is severely injured.
+They are forced to retreat when Stonebanks drops a bomb on them from his helicopter, and Caesar is severely injured.

-Back in the United States, CIA operative Max Drummer, the Expendables' new missions manager, gives Ross a mission to capture Stonebanks to bring him to the International Criminal Court to be tried for war crimes.
-Blaming himself for Caesar's injuries, Ross disbands the Expendables and leaves for Las Vegas, where he enlists retired mercenary-turned-recruiter Bonaparte to help him find a new team of younger mercenaries.
+Back in the United States, CIA operative Max Drummer, the Expendables' new missions manager, gives Barney a mission to capture Stonebanks to bring him to the International Criminal Court to be tried for war crimes.
+Blaming himself for Caesar's injuries, Barney disbands the Expendables and leaves for Las Vegas, where he enlists retired mercenary-turned-recruiter Bonaparte to help him find a new team of younger mercenaries.
 The recruits include former U.S. Marine John Smilee, nightclub bouncer Luna, computer expert Thorn, and weapons expert Mars.
-Skilled sharpshooter Galgo asks to be included in the team, but Ross turns him down.
+Skilled sharpshooter Galgo asks to be included in the team, but Barney turns him down.

-The four new team members rendezvous with Ross's rival Trench Mauser, returning a favor for Ross.
+The four new team members rendezvous with Barney's rival Trench Mauser, returning a favor for Barney.
 Drummer has traced Stonebanks to Bucharest, where he is set to make an arms deal.
-Ross and the new recruits infiltrate an office building Stonebanks is using and, having to kill a few men in the process including arms buyer Goran Vata, capture Stonebanks.
-In transit, Stonebanks taunts Ross and explains why he betrayed The Expendables.
-Ross nearly kills him to shut him up but, despite Stonebanks egging him on, he stands down.
+Barney and the new recruits infiltrate an office building Stonebanks is using and, having to kill a few men in the process including arms buyer Goran Vata, capture Stonebanks.
+In transit, Stonebanks taunts Barney and explains why he betrayed the Expendables.
+Barney nearly kills him to shut him up, but, despite Stonebanks egging him on, he stands down.
 Stonebanks' men catch up to them, with the aid of his GPS Tracker, and fire a missile at the team's van.
-Ross is thrown into a river, while Smilee, Luna, Thorn, and Mars are captured by Stonebanks' crew.
-Ross kills Stonebanks' retrieval team and escapes.
+Barney is thrown into a river, while Smilee, Luna, Thorn, and Mars are captured by Stonebanks' crew.
+Barney kills Stonebanks' retrieval team and escapes.